PNNL-Comp-Mass-Spec/Mage/README.md

 * Define filters and click "Get Jobs"
 * Define the filename filter, for example: *_Isos.csv
 * Customize the search options
-* Whether or not to search subfolders
+* Whether or not to search subdirectories
-* Search for files, folders, or both (typically search for files)
+* Search for files, directories, or both (typically search for files)
 * Whether to use RegEx matching or "File Search" matching
 * Note that "File Search" matching supports an asterisk as a wildcard symbol: *
-* Define the destination folder
+* Define the destination directory
 * Optionally apply a prefix to each file, for example the Job number

 ![Mage File Processor Directions](https://github.com/PNNL-Comp-Mass-Spec/Mage/blob/master/Docs/Mage_FileProcessor_StepByStep_Directions.png)